Lagator-Group/Plasmid-Assembly-TF-Annotation-Snakemake/README.md

 ### Environments
 All snakefiles can be run without pre-installing the necessary conda environments.
 The versions that do not require environment pre-installation have suffix `_noenv`.
 This means that the environments will be installed within the `.snakemake` folder, which can be deleted manually after completion.
 If you wish to install the environments yourself, do so then run the snakefiles without the `_noenv` suffix.

+### Swissprot Database
+`sfile_plasmid_tf` will download and set-up the Swissprot database in `bin/swissprot` the first time it is launched.
+It will not automatically do so on subsequent runs.
+If you wish to update the database, you can delete `bin/swissprot` before running the pipeline and it will automatically download and install the latest version.

 ### 1. Config (Optional)
 Adjust `config.yml` thread number to what your machine is capable of.